LunarTulip/basalt-ebook-reader/docs/Roadmap.md

 - Library V1
     - Add less-ugly file picker to the library.
 - Navigation V1
-    - Add less-ugly return-to-library button to the header.
     - Add return-to-top button to the footer.
-- Improve internal link handling.
-    - Support jumping to fragments where specified in links, including TOC links.
 - Improve CSS handling.
     - Rewrite browser-prefixed styles which Firefox supports in unprefixed mode to display in unprefixed mode. (e.g. `webkit-writing-mode` to `writing-mode`.)
     - Replace regex-based CSS-rewriting with more full-featured parsing, to improve reliability.